Upskilling is your ability to increase your skill level.

 All sufficiently complex skillsets evolve, and this is especially true in technology fields.
 As practically all fields today are technology fields in one way or another, all of our current skill sets need to evolve.
 It is unreasonable to think that a technology skill you acquire today will not need to be upgraded 10 years from now, much less 20 or 30 years down the road.
 The need to improve your skills is the unavoidable recurring cost of claiming to have the skills you do.

 The progression of your skills in a particular area can be thought of as stages you pass through on the road to mastery:

 - Novice – You know very little, and to do anything, you need to follow predefined steps.
-An example would be the very first time you tried to make a cake from scratch, and near to measure every ingredient very carefully and follow the recipe verbatim.
+An example would be the very first time you tried to bake a cake from scratch, and needed to measure every ingredient very carefully and follow the recipe verbatim.